Ryanjlowe/awsdue.tv/content/getting-started/create-a-segment.md

 To get started with your segment import you need to define the details of your users and endpoints.
 This can be an email address, or another destination that can receive messages, such as mobile device identifier, or mobile phone number.
 Let's keep it simple and go with email.

+1. Ensure you have **two** verified email addresses by following the process in the [Configure Email section ](../configure-email/). .

-1. Download the [sample CSV file](/csv/activeSegment.csv) and open it in a text editor on your computer.
+2. Download the [sample CSV file](/csv/activeSegment.csv) and open it in a text editor on your computer.

-1. Add/edit users using the wildcard local parts notation you saw when you sent a test message.
+3. Add/edit users using the wildcard local parts notation you saw when you sent a test message.

 Edit the `Address` column in the CSV file to reflect email addresses you verified in the [Configure Email section ](../configure-email/).
 Example: If you verified `fred@domain`, then `fred+foo@domain`, `fred+bar@domain`, etc. will also work.